pHastCam/Dye-Indicator-Model/README.md

     <img width="50%" src="https://github.com/timrobinson/Dye-Indicator-Model/blob/main/demo.png">
 </p>
 <br>
 where the bold lines represent the spectra within the physiological pH range.
+These spectra represent a single component in the model of the imaging system used to quantify pH.